sjl/.plan/README.markdown

   reloading of the entire bot, which means than all the forms get re-evaluated.
   So using a gensym for the key in the macro was not gonna work.
 But at least I ran into those edge cases early.
+* Started reading through [ergolib][].
+Lots of stuff in it, some of it interesting, some of it a bit crazy.
+It's fun to see how other people implement some of the utilities as in my own utils library.